spp. in: |

 Anisomorpha ferruginea Northern Two-striped Walkingstick, or "Prairie Alligator"

-Source: Arment, 2005.
 Note, Texas Walkingstick diversity second only to that of California.
+(Arment, 2005)

-Back in 2003 there was email circulating about a Walkingstick that caused temporary blindness to the owner's pet dog, "Megan".
+In 2003, an email circulated about a Walkingstick that caused temporary blindness to the owner's pet dog, "Megan".
 This email had the air of an urban legend, i.e. no names, dates or specific locations are given.

 I received different versions of this email with the subject: "FW: Safety Notice - Nasty Bug", four times in August of 2003.
 (Later versions were titled: "FW: Safety Notice - Nasty Walkingstick Bug".)